mbuhansen/BMW-i3-Balancing-Controller/README.md

 - Monitor Serial output with CAN Debug enabled to see message flow
 - Verify BMS is sending requests on MCP2515 CAN bus

+### Battery contactor opens during debug mode
+- High Serial.println load in debug mode can cause timing issues
+- Battery contactor may open due to communication delays
+- **Solution**: Restart battery emulator to re-close contactor
+- **Prevention**: Reduce debug output or disable verbose logging during normal operation
+- This is a known limitation when using extensive serial debugging

 ## Serial Monitor Output

 View debugging info via USB serial connection: